pyxem/pyxem/doc/loading_data.rst

 Both these functions are accessible through :py:mod:`pixstem.api`.

-Real datasets (and sometimes processing scripts) you can use for testing the functionality is found in :ref:`open_datasets`.
+Real datasets (and sometimes processing scripts) you can use for testing the functionality are found in :ref:`open_datasets`.

 Pixelated STEM
 --------------